pauise/pub/cert/aws/PAS-C01 SAP Specialty/practice-exam-2.md

 <details markdown=1><summary markdown='span'>Answer</summary>
-Correct answer: BE
+Correct answer: BD

 > SAP workloads always in private subnet, so A discarded.
 The HANA version of the restore target must be always greater or equal to the backup source one, so B valid and C discarded.
-And to perform any system copy with HANA you always need SYSTEMDB and tenant db, so E valid and D discarded.
+And to perform any system copy with HANA you ONLY need the tenant db, so D valid and E discarded.
 </details>